 A block trade is a single purchase or sale of a large volume of financial assets.
 A block, as defined by the New York Stock Exchange’s Rule 127.10, is a minimum of 10,000 shares of stock.
 For bonds, a block trade usually involves at least $200,000 worth of a given fixed-income security.

 Though 10,000 shares is the operative figure, the number of shares involved in most block trades is far higher.
 Individuals typically don’t execute block trades.
 Rather, they most often come from institutional investors, such as mutual funds, hedge funds, or other large-scale investors.

-Why Block Trades Exist
+Why Do Block Trades Exist?

 How Block Trades Are Executed

 Dark pools have been growing in popularity.
 In 2020, there were more than 50 dark pools registered with the Securities and Exchange Commission (SEC) in the United States.
-In June 2021, dark pools executed about 13% of all US equity trades, according to an analysis by Rosenblatt Securities.
+In April 2022, dark pools executed about 13.5% of all US equity trades, according to an analysis by Rosenblatt Securities.

 Smaller Trades Are Used to Hide Block Trades